vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### Full iteration standard version, single leg

-### Threshold duration (currently 100 seconds with adjustments for colder temperatures)
+### Threshold duration (currently 110 seconds with adjustments for colder temperatures and retries)

-Starting 2025-12-25, the threshold duration is as follows:
+Starting 2026-03-29, the threshold duration is as follows:

-* Baseline of 100 seconds
+* Baseline thresholds are as follows for the first five tries: 110 seconds, 90 seconds, 75 seconds, 65 seconds, and 60 seconds.
+I stop at the try where I exceed the baseline threshold for that try.

-* If the temperature is 68 degrees Fahrenheit (20 degrees Celsius) or higher, no adjustment.
-If the temperature is greater than 50 degrees Fahrenheit (10 degrees Celsius) and less than 68 degrees Fahrenheit, then 2 times the temperature in degrees Fahrenheit minus 36 (so the lowest threshold is at 51 degrees Fahrenheit where it is 66 seconds).
-If the temperature is 50 degrees Fahrenheit or less, I don't have a set threshold (this is partly because my home temperature reading does not work at or below 50 degrees Fahrenheit).
+* If the indoor temperature at time of exercise is 68 degrees Fahrenheit (20 degrees Celsius) or higher, no adjustment.
+If the temperature is greater than 50 degrees Fahrenheit (10 degrees Celsius) and less than 68 degrees Fahrenheit, then subtract 2 times (68 minus temperature in degrees Fahrenheit) from the attempt-specific threshold.

 * I should also make a point of recording indoor temperature every time I do the exercise, which will allow me to make future updates to the baseline and to the temperature-based adjustment.

-### How the threshold duration is used
+### How the threshold durations are used

-If I don't clear the threshold duration on my first attempt, I continue to do attempts until I clear the threshold on any attempt.
+If I don't clear the threshold duration on my first attempt, I continue to do attempts until I clear the attempt-specific threshold on that attempt.
 The maximum number of attempts is 5.

+NOTE: Prior to 2026-03-29, I was using the same threshold across attempts.
+On 2026-03-29, I switched to a descending sequence of attempt-specific thresholds.
+The sequence is chosen as a quadratic sequence; the initial sequence has a difference of differences of 5 seconds.
+The first try threshold represents what I should be able to achieve in a good starting state without fatigue, and the fifth try threshold represents what I should be able to achieve even adverse conditions.

-NOTE: Prior to 2024-11-19, I was using the median across attempts rather than the maximum.
+NOTE 2: Prior to 2024-11-19, I was using the median across attempts rather than the maximum.
 With the significantly increased threshold, using the maximum makes sense and helps make sure I don't end up spending several minutes on this exercise.
 The median made sense in